 - Each observation lasts two - four hours total.

 - Observers must attend a kindergarten– 3rd grade CLASS training session and pass the certification test.

 - Compensation is approximately $100 per “observation bundle.”
 (Observation, scheduling, submitting data)

 IF YOU ARE INTERESTED, PLEASE APPLY!

-If you want to make an impact on early childhood quality by being a CORE CLASS observer, contact Dawn Levy at email@example.com.
+If you want to make an impact on early childhood quality by being a CORE CLASS observer, or if you have any questions about the position, contact Dawn Levy at firstname.lastname@example.org.